Beaujeux Wilde & King Solicitors - Trusts For the Family

 Trust structures are best explained in person if at all possible, hence why a personal service from a lawyer is nearly always advisable.

-When should Family Trusts be considered?
+When should Trusts be considered?

 When making gifts of money or value, Trusts should be considered.
 We would say that an individual making a gift in excess of say £10,000 in value ought to consider making that gift via a Trust.
 This applies to gifts made in Wills on death as well as to gifts made during someone’s lifetime.